-With the EIC on the horizon, the window for exploring the relationships between (polarized) p+p and p+A collisions can be exploited with the sPHENIX detector.
-These studies will permit an EIC experiment to address universality between p+A and e+A collisions.
+With the EIC p(n) the horizon, the window for exploring the relationships between (polarized) p+p and p+A collisions can be exploited with the sPHENIX detector.
+These studies will permit an EIC experiment to address universality between p+p(A) and e+p(A) collisions.

-Expected uncertainties on Double-Helicity Asymmetry (A{LL}) measurements for (Left) direct photon production $(qg \rightarrow q\gamma)$ and (Right) hadron production projected onto respective DSSV predictions.
-These uncertainties are reduced in comparison to previous measurements and are expected to reduce the gluon helicity PDF (ΔG) uncertainty significantly in the region of 0.05 < x < 0.4.
+Expected uncertainties on Double-Helicity Asymmetry $(A{LL})$ measurements for (Right) direct photon production $(qg \rightarrow q\gamma, q\bar{q} \rightarrow g\gamma)$ and (Left) hadron production (gg, qg, qq scattering) projected onto respective DSSV predictions.
+Note that each probe contains small contributions from non-gluon sensitive channels.
+These uncertainties are reduced in comparison to previous measurements and are expected to reduce the gluon helicity PDF ( $\Delta G$ ) uncertainty significantly in the region of 0.05 < x < 0.4.